mgastonportillo/nvchad-config/README.md

 ### Features:

 - Supports NvChad v2.5
-- Target OS: WSL2 (to use on Linux you'd need to adapt some things)
+- Target OS: WSL2/Linux
 - Modularised setup of plugins and configurations
 - Scripting with Bash, Lua and Toml as smooth as it gets
-- Web development with JS/TS, React and Astro **fully covered** (don't ask for Angular)
+- Web development with JS/TS, React and Astro **fully covered**
-- Development with Rust
+- Development with Rust, C and Go
 - Git integrated using Gitsigns, DiffView, Telescope and VimFugitive
 - Markdown Preview with live changes in browser
-- Rounded borders as a priority over sharp borders
+- Round borders as a priority over sharp borders

 > \[!TIP\]
 >